Chasing Truth: Chapter 5

-“We’re glad to know you haven’t forgotten the island basics,” Rylee agreed nodding.
+“We’re glad to know you haven’t forgotten the island basics,” Leila agreed nodding.

-“Not even back a few days and you’re messing with a basic truth,” Julia muttered with a grin.
+“You haven’t even been back a few days and yet you’re messing with a basic truth,” Julia muttered with a grin.

 Mari turned in her seat to follow Julia’s eyes and saw Joe himself coming down the aisle with a plate in his hand.
 He never left the kitchen.
 Ever.
 A wide grin split her face as she abandoned her seat to give him a hug.